lsempe77/personal_website/content/post/research.md

 As the year begins, I've tried to map different aspects of my research, such as interests, skills, projects done and those where I am currently working.
 Probably this is not of interest of anyone else, but I enjoyed the process of doing it, and also publishing using [`markmap`](https://markmap.js.org/).
 It makes it very easy and looks quite nice!

+If you read this and are interested to talk to explore potential collaborations, please contact me!

 ```markmap

 - **Research overview**